 It is also what opportunities the animal has to experience states that may contribute positively to its welfare.

 For captive reptiles, that shift has considerable implications.
 Husbandry capable of maintaining physical health may still differ substantially in the range of behavioural opportunities it provides.
-Two enclosurescould maintain similartemperatures, humidity, nutrition and physical health while offering very different possibilities for movement, concealment, thermoregulation, exploration, foraging or environmental choice.
+Two enclosures could maintain similar temperatures, humidity, nutrition and physical health while offering very different possibilities for movement, concealment, thermoregulation, exploration, foraging or environmental choice.

 If welfare includes behavioural interactions and opportunities for positive experience, those differences cannot automatically be dismissed as decorative.